wenyuzhao/lxr-pldi-2022-artifact/README.md

 #### Evaluations not included in this artifact

-In our paper we have a few experiments and analysis on openjdk GCs.
+In our paper we have a few experiments and analysis on openjdk GCs and the benchmarks.
 These results are not the claims of the paper, so we do not evaluate and reproduce them in this artifact.

+Some statistics results on LXR GC it self, such as the rate of ref-count increments and SATB in Table 6 are also excluded in this artifact.
+They are not part of the claim of the paper as well.

 ## Getting started